sruthisivakumar16/New-York-Rideshare-Analysis-Using-PySpark/README.md

 ## Project Structure
 - `scripts/`: spark files containing comprehensive analysis of the New York 'Uber/Lyft' data from January 1, 2023, to May 31, 2023 using various Spark techniques & also a python notebook containing visualisations.
 - `output files/`: csv files from the analysis performed
-- `report.pdf`: report with detialed descriptions of the tasks performed

 ### File Descriptions
 - `scripts/`<br>